-The most popular Avalakki Panchakajjaya Seva is performed on a regular basis in this temple.
+The most popular Avalakki Panchakajjaya Seva is performed regularly in this temple.
 Avalakki Panchakajjaya is a delicious mixture of beaten rice, jaggery, coconut, honey and banana.

 Kukke Shri Subrahmanya Temple: Kukke Shree Subrahmanya is located in the village Subrahmanya, of Sullia Taluk in Dakshina Kannada district, Karnataka, India.
 This Kshethra is situated on the banks of the river Kumaradhara.
 In this temple, Kartikeya is worshipped as Subrahmanya, lord of all serpents.
 The mountain Kumara Parvatha overlooks the temple adding a mystical charm.
 If seen geographically, Shesha Parvatha, a mountain shaped like a six-headed cobra, adjacent to Kumara Parvatha seems to protect the temple.

-Divine serpent Vasuki is believed to have taken refuge in Kukke Subrahmanya while being hunted by Garuda.
+The divine serpent Vasuki is believed to have taken refuge in Kukke Subrahmanya while being hunted by Garuda.
 Lord Kumaraswamy and his brother Lord Ganesha are said to have killed demon rulers Taraka and Shura Padmasurya in Kumara Parvatha near Kukke Subrahmanya.
-Post victory, Lord Kumaraswamy married the daughter of Indra- Devasena.
-All major gods attended the wedding event, bestowing divine powers to the place.
+Post-victory, Lord Kumaraswamy married the daughter of Indra- Devasena.
+All major gods attended the wedding event, bestowing divine powers on the place.

 Sri Adi Subrahmanya Temple: Sri Adi Subrahmanya Temple is situated next to the Subrahmanya Temple, featuring anthills that are worshipped as Vasuki and Adishesha.
 Along with being a religious attraction this place also provides respite from the hustle and bustle of the city with its mountain streams and lush green surroundings.

 Kudroli Gokarnatha Temple: The Kudroli Gokarnatha Temple, Mangalore, was built in the year 1912.
 It is dedicated to Gokarnanatha, a form of Lord Shiva.
-This temple was consecrated by Sri Narayana Guru for the Billava community. .
-Narayana Guru with his knowledge and experience in spirituality became the ideal guide and guru for the billavas to help them build a temple of their deity, Lord Shiva.
-Adhyaksha Koragappa then gave the necessary land and funds to build this temple in 1912 seeking blessings and spiritual guidance of Shri Narayana Guru The sacred Shiva Linga was brought by Shri Narayana Guru who himself consecrated it in the new temple.
+This temple was consecrated by Sri Narayana Guru for the Billava community… Narayana Guru with his knowledge and experience in spirituality became the ideal guide and guru for the Billavas to help them build a temple of their deity, Lord Shiva.
+Adhyaksha Koragappa then gave the necessary land and funds to build this temple in 1912 seeking blessings and spiritual guidance from Shri Narayana Guru The sacred Shiva Linga was brought by Shri Narayana Guru who himself consecrated it in the new temple.

 The Navaratri celebration of this temple is popularly called Mangalore Dasara.
-In addition to idols of Sharada Matha and Maha Ganapathi, life-size idols of Nava Durgas are installed on the premises in an attractive way during Navaratri.
+In addition to idols of Sharada Matha and Maha Ganapathi, life-size idols of Nava Durgas are attractively installed on the premises during Navaratri.
 All these idols are grandly worshipped for nine days of Navaratri.
 On the tenth day, these idols are taken in the grand procession of Mangalore Dasara throughout the city; the procession returns to Gokarnanatha Kshethra on the next

-Most people regularly travel by hiring a Mangalore to Kollur Mookambika and other temples Taxi for their devotional and tour needs.
+Most people regularly travel by hiring a Mangalore to Kollur Mookambika and other temple taxis for their devotional and tour needs.
 It is very important to have a comfortable journey so that you are fresh when you reach the destination to make the maximum out of your trip.
 The travelling distance from Mangalore to Kollur Mookambika Temple is 142 Km.